WebAssembly/component-model/design/mvp/Explainer.md

 produce an `event` containing a `future-{read,write}-result`.

-If `future.{read,write}` return `completed` or `dropped` (synchronously or asynchronously), the only valid next operation is `future.drop-{readable,writable}`.
+If `future.{read,write}` return `completed` or `dropped` (synchronously or asynchronously), any subsequent operation on the future other than `future.drop-{readable,writable}` traps.

 A component *may* call `future.drop-readable` *before* successfully reading a value to indicate a loss of interest. `future.drop-writable` will trap if